conleyst/predicting-social-media-shares/analysis.md

 1. To be able to accurately predict the popularity of an article.
 2. To identify the features most relevant to the popularity of an article.

+ We're trying to predict the likelihood that a given article will surpass the 2800 article threshold.
+To classify new articles using the model, we'll predict that any article with a probability of at least 0.5 will be popular.

 First, the data was randomnly split into a training and test set.
 The test set contained 20% of the observations.
-The model fit used L2-regularized logistic regression along with recursive feature elimination for the actual feature selection.
+The model we fit used L2-regularized logistic regression along with recursive feature elimination for the actual feature selection.

-The models created this way were cross-validated with respect to the constant used for the regularizer and scored on accuracy.
-Powers of 10 were used, ranging from 10^-5 to 10^5.
-In the end, the accuracy varied very little relative to the parameter used,
+To choose the regularizer weight `C` used in the model, I used cross-validated and scored on accuracy.
+Powers of 10 were tested, ranging from 10^-5 to 10^5.
+In the end though, the accuracy varied very little between the tested values,

 ![](imgs/cv_accuracy.png)

-Note that C is inversely proportional to the actual magnitude of the constant, so a larger constant actually scored a higher accuracy.
+Note here that C is inversely proportional to the actual magnitude of the constant, so a larger constant actually scored a higher accuracy.

 Fitting the model with the optimal value of C, we get only 29 features used in the logistic regression -- half the number of features that we started with.
 The ones found are in the table below,

 ![](imgs/coefficients.png)

 There are a few things of note we can take from this.
 For one, no feature actually has that strong of predictive power.
-Of the coefficients, three are an order of magnitude larger than the others:
+Of the coefficients, four are an order of magnitude larger than the others:

 - `n_tokens_title`: The number of words in the title.
-- `num_sel_hrefs`: The number of links in the article to other Mashable content.
+- `num_self_hrefs`: The number of links in the article to other Mashable content.
 - `average_token_length`: The average length of the words in the content.
 - `num_keywords`: Number of keywords the article is tagged with.

-It's interesting that shorter titles and shorter words are negatively associated with an article being shared on social media.
+All of these were negatively associated with a high probability of being popular, according to our model.
+This suggest that if you want to write a popular article, you should have a short title, use short words in the article, tag it with only a few keywords, and and don't link to other Mashable content.

-Of the other features, other patterns can be discerned, for example that articles posted on weekends are more likely to be popular, but nothing especially notable.
+From the other features, other patterns can be discerned.
+For example, articles posted on weekends are more likely to be popular, and the most popular articles seem to be those posted in the Social Media channel on Mashable.

-Finally, running the model on the test set gives an accuracy of approximately 74.56%.
+Finally, in terms of the model performance on the test set, running the model on the test set gives an accuracy of approximately 74.56%.
+Considerably better  than chance, though not perfect.